b4ck5p4c3/3d-models/README.md

 # 3d-models

-Repository for various original 3D-printable models utilized across the hackerspace
+Repository for various 3D-printable models utilized across the hackerspace